aneldev/react-dynadux/README.md

 The 2nd argument is optional and is a config object with below optional properties:

 #### `shouldComponentUpdate`
-Is a callback that will be called on each dispatch of the `store`.
+Is a callback that is called on each dispatch of the `store`.

 The callback is called with two arguments, the dispatched `action` and `payload`, and the callback should always return a boolean if the component should render or not.

 #### `debounce`
 Is config object of one property, the `timeout`.